 What can I see and what’s it for?

 If all goes well, you can expect to see up to 50 hot air balloons taking to London’s skies.
 The prevailing winds are expected to take the balloons over a few famous London landmarks including Buckingham Palace, The Houses of Parliament, London Eye and The Tower of London so you don’t necessarily have to be in Battersea to see them.
 The first balloon to take to the London skies is expected to be the official Lord Mayor’s Appeal hot air balloon which carries both the Lord Mayor and Lady Mayoress.

-The hot air extravaganza is being put on to raise awareness about the millions of pounds the City and the City of London Corporation raise for charities and good causes throughout London through the Lord Mayor’s Appeal.
+The London hot air balloon festival extravaganza is being put on to raise awareness about the millions of pounds the City and the City of London Corporation raise for charities and good causes throughout London through the Lord Mayor’s Appeal.

-Last year’s hot air balloon festival started from London City Airport but this year’s event marks the event’s 30th-anniversary celebrations.
-The 2018 Hot Air Balloon Regatta is sponsored by the office supplies giant RICOH; all the balloons will have a different sponsor’s name on so expect a brightly coloured display when you gaze skyward on the day.
+Last year’s hot air balloon festival was postponed but the year before (2017) started from London City Airport but this year’s event marks the event’s 31st-anniversary celebrations.
+The 2019 Hot Air Balloon Regatta is sponsored by the office supplies giant RICOH; all the balloons will have a different sponsor’s name on so expect a brightly coloured display when you gaze skyward on the day.